ssindhu1087/Edusity/README.md

 ## Technologies Used

 - **React**: JavaScript library for building user interfaces.
-- **Vite**: Vite is a modern build tool that is fast and optimized for development and production, making it a great choice for React projects.
+- **Vite**: A modern build tool that provides fast build and hot-reload functionality.
 - **CSS**: Styles for the website layout and design.

 ## Screenshots